ahmedesa/laravel-api-tool-kit-docs/ai-skill.md

 php artisan boost:add-skill ahmedesa/laravel-api-tool-kit
 ```

-This installs the full `skills/laravel-api/` folder including rules and workflows.
-For the complete experience with proper per-tool placement (slash commands, Cursor Auto Attached rules, etc.), use the package installer above.

 > [!TIP]
-> In non-interactive environments (Docker/CI), use the `--skill` and `-n` flags to bypass prompts:
+> In non-interactive environments (Docker/CI), use the `--all` flag to bypass prompts:
-> `php artisan boost:add-skill ahmedesa/laravel-api-tool-kit --skill=laravel-api -n`
+> `php artisan boost:add-skill ahmedesa/laravel-api-tool-kit --all`

 ---